-- A map of human disturbances is drawn for the 1ha area at site center. - The type and % (as 0, <1% or in 5% increments) of the area affected by each human caused disturbances is recorded.
+- Human disturbance is assessed within the central 1ha area and within a 50 m radius circle around the camera and ARU locations. - The type and % (as 0, <1% or in 5% increments) of the area affected by each human caused disturbances is recorded.
 The sum of area disturbed by humans cannot exceed 100%. - Multiple disturbance types, if present, are recorded in order of decreasing % cover. - Categories of human disturbance include: